"Everything you should know about Micro Switch"

 By Size:

-Small/Miniature Type: Compact design, suitable for space-constrained scenarios.
+Miniature/Subminiature Type: Compact design, suitable for space-constrained scenarios.

 By Protection Performance:

-Waterproof Type: Prevents liquid intrusion.
+Waterproof Type: Prevents liquid ingress.

 Dustproof Type: Resists dust accumulation.